Borovo, Croatia: Kingdom of Yugoslavia

 Borovo became an important regional industrial center during the existence of Yugoslavia.
 In the period between the two world wars, Czech entrepreneur Jan Baťa's factory Bata Shoes opened one of their major factories in Borovo creating the economic growth after the crisis that followed the end of World War I. At that time, as the result of the development of business, modern day Borovo Naselje was built up.
 The village itself rise from 2213 inhabitants in 1932 to 4530 in 1936.
 In 1935 Borovo even included and airfield and Yugoslav airliner Aeroput connected the town with regular flights to Belgrade and Zagreb.
 In that time Borovo became municipality for the third time in its history.

 Socialist Federal Republic of Yugoslavia

-In 1945 Borovo footwear was nationalized.
-While being state owned factory managed entirely by its employees through the Yugoslav workers' self-management system.
+In 1945 Borovo footwear factory was nationalized.
+While being state owned, factory was workers managed through the Yugoslav workers' self-management system.
 The company produced everything from shoe polish to shoeboxes and was selling its products across the former Yugoslavia through the 620 local Borovo shops.
 Company was producing around 23 million pairs of shoes a year in that period.